 Ideal For:

-- Phone Interviews
+Phone Interviews

 Pros:

-- Efficiency: Initial screening without logistical complexities.
+- Efficient: Quick initial screening without logistical complexities.

 Cons:

-- Limited Interaction: Miss out on non-verbal cues.
+- Limited Interaction: Misses non-verbal cues.

-- Surface-Level: Only assesses basic qualifications.
+- Surface-Level: Only basic skills and qualifications can be assessed.

 Ideal For:

--
+- Early-stage screening.

-- Video Interviews
+Video Interviews

 Pros:

-- Cost-Effective: Reduces travel expenses.
+- Cost-Effective: Reduces travel and logistical costs.

 Cons: